 Aromas of citrus and stone fruits, integrated with an creamy softening effect of the 100% malolactic fermentation.
 To add to the complexity it was fermented using indigenous yeast with a high percent of lees for structure.
 Powerful yet reserved with complex characteristics and a persistent finish.

-This elegant wine has a fine mousse with distinctive lemon flavours and a light touch of tropical fruit, developing delightful honeycomb characteristics.
-Seductive on the palate, the seamless integration between the fruit concentration and the acidity makes for a mouth-watering finish with good length.
+A white gold colour, this Blanc de Blancs has a fine mousse with distinctive lemon flavours and a light touch of tropical fruit, developing delightful honeycomb autolysis characteristics.
+Seductive on the palate, the seamless integration between the fruit concentration and the acidity makes for a mouthwatering finish with good length.

 This beautifully fragrant Pinot Noir shows ripe plum, cherry fruit, dried herbs, chocolate and spice characters along with impressive weight.
 The vibrant fruit flavours are surrounded by a layered tier of tannin, oak and acid delivering a long and luscious finish.